Nutrition for strong bones

 Meeting your calcium needs

 10 – 18 year-olds need about 1,300 mg daily, 19 – 50 year-olds need about 1,000 mg daily and those over 50 need about 1,200 mg daily.
-Of course, a major source of calcium is dairy foods such as low-fat milk, cheese, and yogurt, however many of these products have been spoilt nutritionally through hormone treatment, pasteurizing and homogenization treatment.
+Of course, a major source of calcium is dairy foods such as low-fat milk, cheese, and yogurt, however many of these products have been spoilt nutritionally by adding hormones, pasteurizing and homogenization.
 Try and find organic sources that are more natural and ‘as intended’ by nature.
 If you are lactose intolerant, you may be able to get your calcium through lactose-free dairy products, by eating yogurt that contains live and active cultures, or by taking a lactase enzyme supplement before eating dairy.

 Excellent non-dairy sources of calcium include leafy green vegetables such as collard greens, kalian, broccoli and kale, and canned salmon and sardines eaten with their bones.